A private, immersive stay in Swedish Lapland with dogs and nature as your hosts

 One guest called it “Haute Couture mushing”

-Depending on the length of your stay, your programme can also include a cultural visit to nearby Sápmi sites or a day at a local ski resort.
+Depending on the length of your stay, your programme can also include a cultural visit to nearby Sápmi sites, a snowmobile afternoon or a day at a local ski resort.

 Private stays are limited — don’t miss your chance this winter

-The Wild Musher programme is for those who want to go deeper — to slow down, learn real mushing, and spend their days outdoors with powerful, energetic huskies bred for racing.
+The Wild Musher programme is for those who a different experience, away from the crowd — to take time out, learn real mushing, and spend their days outdoors with our powerful, energetic yet (overly) sweet huskies.

-You learn to drive your own team, step by step, in a safe and exhilarating way, feeling the speed, focus, and connection that define true mushing.
+You learn to drive your own team, step by step, in a safe and fun way, feeling the speed, focus, and connection that makes driving dogs such an amazing activity.

 Our huskies are fast, strong, and tireless.
-Driving them is both thrilling and grounding — an experience that demands presence and rewards trust.
-We guide you with care, patience, and respect for both humans and dogs.
+Driving them is both thrilling and grounding — an experience that requires you to be fully present, for you, for the dogs. .
+We take you step by step on a real journey into our mushing world, with respect for both humans and animals.
+You and the dogs having fun together is our priority!

 The Wild Musher programme is offered to a limited number of guests, to preserve the quality of the experience and the well-being of our dogs.

-If you are looking for a genuine, immersive, and unforgettable Arctic experience — this is it.
+If you are looking for a genuine, immersive, and unforgettable Arctic experience with amazing hosts — don’t look any further!

 Our premium stays are exclusive with tailor-made programs.
 We want your stay with us to be as unique and magical as possible!